Frequently Asked Questions:

 How long is the Program?

-Approximately 38 weeks beginning first of August through mid-May.
+Approximately 39 weeks beginning mid-August through mid-May.

 What types of rotations are there?